initc3/ic3-website/content/publications.md

 # Published Papers

+## 2024 ##

+- K. Sowon, E. Luhanga, L.F.
+Cranor, G. Fanti, C. Tucker, and A. Gueye.
+[The Role of User-Agent Interactions on Mobile Money Practices in Kenya and Tanzania](https://arxiv.org/pdf/2309.00226.pdf).
+IEEE S&P, 2024 (to appear)

 ## 2023 ##

 - B.Y.
 Chan and R. Pass.
 [Simplex Consensus: A Fast and Simple Consensus Protocol](https://eprint.iacr.org/2023/463).
 TCC, 2023 (to appear)